wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-burst.md

 ## Step 1: Create a cloud service and a storage account to add Azure nodes

-Use the Azure Management Portal or equivalent tools to configure the following, which are needed to deploy your Azure nodes:
+Use the Azure Classic Management Portal or equivalent tools to configure the following, which are needed to deploy your Azure nodes:

 * A new Azure cloud service